-- What is the scope of the Notice to be provided? - Must Notice be delayed while law enforcement officials investigate? - What is statutory time frame for transmitting Notice? - Will credit monitoring be offered? - Who pays? - Will accounts be monitored? - > Who pays? - Do you have telephone line or contact person established? - Are scripts and customer relations staff adequate?
+What is the Scope of the Notice to be provided?

+- Must Notice be delayed while law enforcement officials investigate?

+- What is statutory time frame for transmitting Notice?

+- Will credit monitoring be offered?

+- ➤ Who pays?

+- Will accounts be monitored?

+- ➤ Who pays?

+Are scripts and customer relations staff adequate?